List of Saekano characters

 The characters for the anime series appear clockwise from top: Izumi Hashima, Michiru Hyodo, Eriri Spencer Sawamura, Tomoya Aki, Megumi Kato, and Utaha Kasumigaoka.

-The following is a list of characters for the light novel series Saekano: How to Raise a Boring Girlfriend.
+The following is a list of characters for the light novel and anime series Saekano.

 Blessing Software

 The main characters are members of a dōjin group named Blessing Software.
 They plan to produce a visual novel with a main heroine modeled by Megumi.